sagar0419/ImageAdmissionWebhook/README.md

 # ImageAdmissionWebhook

 #### Prerequisite
-Before running the program you need to pass the registry variable name that you want to allow as an env variable.
+Before executing the program you need to pass the registry variable name that you want to allow as an env variable.

 ` export IMAGE_REGISTRY="hello.io"`